NikKowPHP/mi/src/content/book/en/chapters/chapter-7.md

 The board was convinced.
 They funded the project that afternoon.
 But as Maria was packing up her laptop, David, a senior leader from another division, approached her.
 He was tall, moved with the unhurried confidence of someone who never had to rush, and wore a perfectly tailored suit that seemed out of place in their casual engineering culture.

 "Congratulations, Maria.
 Great story," he said, his smile smooth and political, not quite reaching his eyes.
-He leaned in slightly, invading her personal space just enough to signal intimacy and control.
+He leaned in slightly.
 "But a good story can blind people to foundational risks."
+As he spoke, he casually picked up Maria's pen from the table, examined it as if testing its weight, and then placed it back down, but slightly to the side, just out of her easy reach.
+It was a tiny, almost unnoticeable gesture of control.
 He mentioned a potential data pipeline issue she hadn't known about, a small, sharp barb of a warning.
 He was testing her.

 That evening, an email from him arrived.
 It was a masterclass in corporate maneuvering.